mahreenasama/repo-visibility-manager/README.md

 # Repository Visibility Manager

-A GitHub Actions workflow that bulk-changes the visibility of **every repository** in your account — public → private, or private → public — with a single click.
+A GitHub Actions workflow that bulk-changes the visibility of all repositories in your account:
+- Public → Private
+- Private → Public
+with just a single click.
 No local scripts, no manual clicking through dozens of repo settings pages.

-I built this after ending up with 80+ public repos where only a handful were actually meant to be seen.
-Flipping each one by hand wasn't worth the afternoon, so this does it in one run.
+I built this after ending up with 80+ public repos where only a few of them were actually meant to be seen.
+Flipping each one by hand wasn't worth, so I automated it.

 > 📖 I wrote a full walkthrough of how this works and why: [Read the article on Medium](#) *(add your link here)*